Challenging Victim-Blaming: Confronting Rape Myths and Promoting Consent Culture

 The worst [dans son discours]is that he says it clearly in such a way as to legitimize the guilt of the victim”, comments Giorgia Serughetti, researcher in political philosophy at the University of Milan-Bicocca.

 In 2019, 15% of Italians believed that a woman who experienced sexual violence while drunk was partly responsible (14% in Belgium, in 2020), according to the Italian Institute of Statistics (Istat).
-39% thought she could avoid sex if she really wanted to.
+39% thought she might avoid sex if she really wanted to.

 If a girl drinks a little too much, she can expect a headache but not a rape

 The journalist’s comment is also not without consequences for the young girl herself.
-Elisa Ercoli talks about a “secondary victimization“.
+Elisa Ercoli talks regarding a “secondary victimization“.
 That is, negative effects on the victim caused by the reaction of the environment or the system.

 On Sunday August 27, the young girl was already denouncing the numerous messages on her Instagram profile, accusing her of “have looked for it well“.
 Since then, the harassment has continued.
 On Tuesday, August 29, she wrote: “I’m tired, you lead me to death“.